syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-add-an-image-on-chart-area.md

 # How to add an image on Chart area

-You can add an image anywhere on Chart area to represent the details with pictorial format.
-It has been achieved by using [ChartDockControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartDockControl.html) with adding image on dock control with position changes.
+By using the [ChartDockControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartDockControl.html) with adding image on the dock control with position changes, you can add an image anywhere on the chart area to represent the details with pictorial format.

 {% tabs %}